--What resources do you and the conservation entity want to protect on your property?

-- -What activities do you and the conservation entity want to prohibit on your land now and in the future? - -What activities do you want continued on your land? - -Are you willing to convey the rights as required in the agreement? - -What other activities, in addition to those taking place currently, might you or your heirs want to do in the future, that are compatible with your and the easement grantee's conservation objectives? - -Will the easement be transferred if the property is sold?
+- What resources do you and the conservation entity want to protect on your property? - What activities do you and the conservation entity want to prohibit on your land now and in the future? - What activities do you want continued on your land? - Are you willing to convey the rights as required in the agreement? - What other activities, in addition to those taking place currently, might you or your heirs want to do in the future, which are compatible with your and the easement grantee's conservation objectives?